-It is important that the internal pipework of the analyzer is cleaned using the automatic cleaning schedule - see Section 7.4, page 44.
+It is important that the internal pipework of the analyzer is cleaned using the automatic cleaning schedule - see Section 7.4, page 46.
 This prevents gradual fouling by molybdate precipitation in the pipework which can introduce errors and cause noise.

 Regular cleaning is normally performed using a regular cleaning solution - see Appendix A.3.1.
 If the pipework in the analyzer is extremely dirty or the tubing has become blocked, extra strength cleaning solution can be used - see Appendix A.3.2.
+The analyzer may take some time to stabilize after the clean if the stronger solution is used.